 Where is the weather the best?
+Where is it the west?

+Where is the weather the best?
 Where is it the worst?

 Is the weather going to be very hot over the next few days?
 Explain why you say this.

-)
+are weather going to be very not over the next levi days.
+Explain why you say this.

 Is the weather suitable for indoor or outdoor activities?
 Say why.

 What is the coastal belt?

 Why do you think we are told about the weather along the coast?

 There is a compass at the bottom of the weather map.
 Say why.

 Rewrite the sentences using the correct verb.

-Let's write 1
+Let's write

-The sun sets/sat in the West -
+The sun sets/sat in the West

-The sun rose/rises in the East. -
+The sun rose/rises in the East.

-The earth was/is round. -
+The earth was/is round.

 The earth goes/went round the sun.

-Water boils/boiled at 100° C. -
+Water boils/boiled at 100° C.

-Fill in the correct preposition.

-with before towards along

-during on in to
+Fill in the correct preposition. with before towards along during on in to

 We stayed inside the thunderstorm.

 They go the beach the summer.

 I play my garden sunny days.

-We drove the coast, the mountain just er:
+We drove the coast, the mountain just

 sun set.

-I must work hard if I want to cope my school work and 5:
+I must work hard if I want to cope after-school activities.

-after-school activities.

 87